simonmcho/PortfolioWebsiteStatic/README.md

 - Upload on to server for public showcase

-Time Spent on Project: 4 hours
+Time Spent on Project: 6 hours
 Objective:
 - Showcase HTML, CSS, JavaScript Skills for RedStamp Junior Front-End Developer Position
+- Practice Angular
 - Practice Server side scripting with templates
 - Record technical obstacles on this website